Updated

 Why Grimsby Operators Pick Fusion Managed IT

-Grimsby operators face a distinctive managed-IT profile: retail-grade PCI and hospitality IT from the cellar door, industrial-grade OT and compliance IT from the production line, and professional-services Microsoft stack IT from the office.
-Most operators cannot afford to juggle three providers.
-The right managed IT partner covers all three under one SLA.
+Grimsby operators carry a distinctive managed-IT profile: retail-grade PCI and hospitality IT from the cellar door or showroom, production-grade compliance IT from the plant floor, and professional-services Microsoft IT from the office.
+Most operators cannot afford to juggle three providers for that, and the right partner covers all three under one SLA.

-A Toronto MSP dispatches from King Street 80 to 100 minutes east on the QEW.
-The IT shops actually in Niagara Region are either small local operators without 24/7 coverage or St. Catharines firms that do not routinely cross to Grimsby.
-Fusion’s Dundas office is 30 to 45 minutes via the QEW east, with a 24/7 help desk, a CISSP-led security program, and the winery-plus-specialty-manufacturing depth that the west-Niagara market actually needs.
+A Toronto MSP dispatches from downtown well over an hour east on the QEW.
+The shops actually inside Niagara Region are often either small local operators without 24/7 coverage or St. Catharines firms that do not routinely cross to Grimsby.
+Fusion’s Dundas office is a short QEW-east run, with a 24/7 help desk, a CISSP-led security program, and the winery-plus-manufacturing-plus-clinic depth West Niagara actually needs.

 Fusion has operated since 2012.
 Canadian-owned.
 All client data stored in Canada.
-Pricing is explicit at $180 to $250 per user per month, tooling inclusive.
+Pricing is per user, per month, tooling inclusive, with a fixed-price quote scoped to your environment before you sign.
 CIS Controls v8.1 aligned.
-No setup charges, no hidden items.
+No setup charges, no hidden line items.

 Grimsby’s Managed IT Buyer Profile

 Operators representative of the Grimsby managed IT market.
-Examples of the buyer profile Fusion’s Grimsby engagements are built for, not a client list.
+Market examples of the buyer profile our Grimsby engagements are built for, not a client list.

-- Wine and beverage manufacturing: Andrew Peller Limited (697 South Service Road), Forty Creek Whisky (Ridge Road), plus the Niagara Bench winery cluster running DTC e-commerce plus tasting-room retail plus production.
-Managed IT ask: PCI scope, Commerce7 or WineDirect integration, seasonal shift coverage, CFIA and AGCO evidence.
+- Wine, spirits, and beverage producers: Grimsby is home to well-known operators such as Andrew Peller Limited and Forty Creek, alongside the smaller Bench-and-lakeshore winery cluster running DTC e-commerce plus tasting-room retail plus production.
+Managed IT ask: PCI scope, e-commerce and POS integration, seasonal shift coverage, and CFIA electronic record-keeping.

-- Professional services: legal, accounting, real-estate, wellness, and healthcare-adjacent practices serving Grimsby’s fast-growing commuter population.
-Managed IT ask: endpoint hygiene at a Toronto level on a small-town budget, client-portal security, retention-policy document management.
+- Professional services: legal, accounting, real-estate, and wellness practices serving Grimsby’s fast-growing commuter population.
+Managed IT ask: endpoint hygiene at a Toronto level on a small-town budget, client-portal security, and retention-aware document management.

 For Fusion’s help-desk and dispatch service on its own, not the full managed stack, see IT support Grimsby.